aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 In recent years, blockchain technology has enabled a new breed of smart contracts with immutable storage of agreement terms, cryptographic authorization, and integrated transfers of value.

-For the Stellar Network, smart contracts are manifested as Stellar Smart Contracts.
-A **Stellar Smart Contract** (SSC) is expressed as compositions of transactions that are connected and executed using various constraints.
+For the AiBlocks Network, smart contracts are manifested as AiBlocks Smart Contracts.
+A **AiBlocks Smart Contract** (SSC) is expressed as compositions of transactions that are connected and executed using various constraints.
 The following are examples of constraints that can be considered and implemented when creating SSCs: